 This man – let’s call him the fiance – seems to be capturing on paper the image that he holds of himself in his mind’s eye proposing to his fiance in just the manner that he has remembered as her preferred mode.
 Perhaps he is down on one knee, gazing lovingly up into her eyes…

 A little more science.
 If a researcher was to look at this picture, she might say that while this person was alive, that he had Alzheimer’s disease.
 She can tell by the small bright yellow area that is lit up.
-This is a neuro-signature and it represents a small bundle of neurons that are typically activated when a patient is spoken to, if they have Alzheimer’s disease.
+This is a neuro-signature, and it represents a little bundle of neurons that are typically activated when a patient is spoken to if they have Alzheimer’s disease.

 We don’t have to limit how we utilize the knowledge of neuro-signatures.
-We can use it to assist us become better speakers.
-I’ve always imagined that a neuro-signature looks a little like a lightening bolt.
+We can use it to assist us to become better speakers.
+I’ve always imagined that a neuro-signature looks a little like a lightning bolt.

-Our physical machinery and our conscious mind are clearly different.
+Our physical machinery and our conscious mind are distinctly different.
 Let’s say that the MRI scan on the right here is of myself while swinging a golf club when I was seven years old.
-The executive center of my brain, which is always alert to what’s going on, yells loudly, alerting all other neural resources within my brain to wake up!
+The administrative center of my brain, which is always alert to what’s going on, yells loudly, alerting all other neural resources within my cortex to wake up!
 “All neural functions man your stations!
 This little kid is trying to do something new.
 I think he wants to hit that little white ball with the end of this stick.
 We want him to be successful.”

 We are born with a brain, but spend a lifetime developing our minds.
 Our brain thinks and feels, but our mind is what gives meaning to our experiences, and it is our minds that find ways to use our brains in new and creative ways.

 Don’t just imagine that you’re giving a work presentation.
-See yourself giving the best presentation of your life!
-I guarantee that you’ll not flop, if you imagine giving your best presentation ever.
+See yourself giving the best performance of your life!
+I guarantee that you’ll not flop if you imagine giving your best presentation ever.